School of Medicine

 The school is accredited by the Liaison Committee for Medical Education (LCME) of the Association of American Medical Colleges and the Residency and Fellowship Programs are accredited by the Accreditation Council on Graduate Medical Education (ACGME).

-Additionally, all civilian postgraduate medical education programs in Hawai'i hospitals are accredited as UH John A. Burns School of Medicine-sponsored residency programs by the ACGME.
-Approximately 250 physicians within 10 training programs serve as house staff members in these hospitals under the direction of medical school faculty from eight clinical departments as employees of Hawai'i Residency Programs, Inc. Oversight is provided by the Designated Institutional Official (DIO).
-Continuing Medical Education (CME) programs are accredited by the Hawai'i Consortium for Continuing Medical Education (HCCME), a liaison committee between the Hawai'i Medical Association and JABSOM, while the public health degrees are accredited by the Council on Education in Public Health (CEPH), Medical Technology (MEDT), and Communication Sciences and Disorders (CSD) are accredited by National Accrediting Agency for Clinical Laboratory Sciences and American Speech-Language-Hearing Association respectively.
+Additionally, all civilian postgraduate medical education programs in Hawai‘i hospitals are accredited as UH John A. Burns School of Medicine-sponsored residency programs by the ACGME.
+Approximately 250 physicians (employees of Hawai‘i Residency Programs, Inc.) within 14 training programs serve as house staff members in these hospitals under the direction of medical school faculty from eight clinical departments.
+Oversight is provided by the Designated Institutional Official (DIO).
+Continuing Medical Education (CME) programs are accredited by the Hawai‘i Consortium for Continuing Medical Education (HCCME), a liaison committee between the Hawai‘i Medical Association and JABSOM, while the public health degrees are accredited by the Council on Education for Public Health (CEPH), Medical Technology (MEDT) and Communication Sciences and Disorders (CSD) are accredited by National Accrediting Agency for Clinical Laboratory Sciences and American Speech-Language-Hearing Association respectively.

 Professional Degree: MD

-Doctoral Degrees: PhD in biomedical sciences (cell and molecular biology, clinical research, epidemiology, and tropical medicine); PhD in developmental and reproductive biology; DrPH in public health
+Doctoral Degrees: PhD in biomedical sciences (cell and molecular biology, and tropical medicine); PhD in developmental and reproductive biology

 Undergraduate and graduate students in the School of Medicine must adhere to the academic policies of UH Manoa.
 Medical students are exempted from certain UH Manoa policies and instead must follow academic policies germane to the MD program.
-Copies are available in JABSOM's Office of Student Affairs.
+Copies of relevant policies are available in JABSOM’s Office of Student Affairs.